Related Media: Cesarean Section

 In the 1970s, when the

 rate tripled, the medical mantra was "once a cesarean, always a cesarean."
-These days, most women who have had at least one child delivered by C-section will have to decide whether to try to deliver a subsequent child
+These days, most women who have had at least one child delivered by C-section will have to decide whether to try to deliver a child that follows

 vaginally.
 This is a decision colored by a complex set of factors, including: